Job Search

 BambooHR{company}.bamboohr.com/jobs/

 Click Apply and watch the redirect.
-Even when the careers page is on a custom domain, clicking Apply often redirects briefly to the ATS's native URL — exposing the platform in the address bar before the page fully loads.
-This works more consistently than any other fallback.
+Even when the careers page is on a custom domain, clicking Apply often redirects briefly to the ATS's native URL, exposing the platform in the address bar before the page fully loads.
+In practice, this is the most reliable fallback on this list.

 If that doesn't reveal the platform, two additional options: